AutomationDirect CLICK Programmable Logic Controller

 What could happen

-An attacker with local access to a CLICK PLC could impersonate legitimate users, escalate privileges, and decrypt sensitive configuration or control data, potentially allowing unauthorized changes to process parameters or system commands.
+An attacker with local access to a CLICK PLC could escalate privileges and decrypt sensitive configuration data, potentially gaining control over industrial processes, changing setpoints, or modifying control logic without authorization.

 Who's at risk